geco-bern/R_proj_template/README.md

 ### A github project from the template

-To use the template create a new repository on github, as you otherwise would.
+To use the template create a new repository on github, as you otherwise would using the big green button.
+From the repository template dropdown menu, select `computationales/R-project-template`.
+Proceed as usual by naming your repository.

 ![](https://github.com/bluegreen-labs/environmental_data_science_101/raw/main/images/new_repo_1.png)